Pero Budmani: Biography

 Budmani was born in Dubrovnik/Ragusa, at the time part of the Austrian Empire's Kingdom of Dalmatia.
 He completed gymnasium in Dubrovnik and then after 1853 moved to Vienna to study medicine, then switched to law, but did not complete his studies, and would travel to his uncle's estate near Ancona where he was exposed to the ideas of the Risorgimento.
 In 1861 he got married and moved back to Dubrovnik.
 He became one of the prominent members of the Serb-Catholic movement in Dubrovnik.

-Budmani wrote a seminal book in Italian called Grammatica della lingua serbo-croata (illyrica) that described the Serbo-Croatian grammar, published in Vienna in 1867.
+Budmani wrote a seminal book in Italian called Grammatica della lingua serbo-croata (illirica) that described the Serbo-Croatian grammar, published in Vienna in 1867.
 Because it was written primarily as a manual for use in the gymnasia in Dalmatia, it was restricted in scope and space, but it soon received high praise from Đuro Daničić in Rad JAZU #2 in 1868.
 Budmani's description of the limited use of aorist and imperfect and the subtleties of perfect was consistent with Croatian vernacular at the time.
-The title included the term "Serbo-Croat" in the title, with Illyrian in parentheses, making Budmani the first to have used the combined term Serbo-Croatian for Croatian and Serbian in a grammar book title.
+The title included the term "Serbo-Croatian" in the title, with Illyrian in parentheses, making Budmani the first to have used the combined term Serbo-Croatian for Croatian and Serbian in a grammar book title.

 In 1868, he started teaching at the Dubrovnik Gymnasium.
 In 1870 he was first elected as a member of the People's Party to the Diet of Dalmatia.
 He was also elected to the Imperial Council twice, but renounced the position in Vienna in 1873.
 In 1876 he did the same in the Diet of Dalmatia.